"Now Listen to Me..."

 Now, thanks to Universal Pictures, Steven Spielberg, Martin Scorsese and the Film Foundation, One-Eyed Jacks (the theatrical version, all other footage is lost) has been beautifully restored and finally presented in high-definition by Criterion.
 The reason it would be a mistake to knock Brando’s deliberate and exacting fastidiousness (unless one was a financial investor in the project) is simply because we, the audience, are his beneficiaries.
 Even at half the picture's original length, Brando's leisurely pace and precise attention to detail allow us, for one, to soak up the sublime ambience of the surrounds.
-Brando's acting skills, both as a performer and director of his formidable cast, are extraordinary, offering a bountiful of character revelation in each and every scene.
+Brando's acting skills, both as a performer and director of his formidable cast, are extraordinary, and offer a bountiful of character revelation in each and every scene.
 Most of all, his temperamental fortitude behind and in front of the camera manifests itself in exploring his film’s underlying theme of repressed emotions, the choices they influence and the effects both have on the human spirit.
 Most of the many conflicts sensed are harboured internally, heating up and held in tight like a pressure cooker, blisteringly intense and minimally resolved but when they are, watch out for their sudden, explosive, rather quickly concluded but stylish execution.

 After all of the tragic outcomes we previously witnessed, Brando’s preferred dire ending (as described to me by actor Karl Malden, See: Close Encounters #8) seems like a conclusion that would have been too theatrical and overbearing.
 The alternative released finale allows the events to finish on a much welcomed hopeful note, highlighting the naturally occurring impassioned concern between our couple in love, with just the right touch of Brando’s self-deprecating sense of humour.

 This film is a joy to behold for many reasons: Charles Lang’s captivating photography fuses superbly with Hugo Friedhofer’s adventurous and romantically enlivened music.
 One-Eyed Jacks’ narrative flows evenly and assuredly, surprising for a film edited to almost half its original length.
 The concise dialogue is punctuated with some notably choice and memorable lines, always delivered with aplomb by a perfectly chosen cast (a joint effort by Brando and Stanley Kubrick, the film’s originally hired director).